 Students are encouraged to visit the campus Student Health Center (SHC) first if the SHC is open and the student’s condition is considered routine (not life-threatening).
 A student may be referred by the SHC to a health care practitioner in the local community, but that referral may or may not be to a PCPO.
 Always check with the provider to confirm PCPO status before receiving services.

-Complete details about the benefits covered by the CSUHealthLink policy (and limitations and exclusions) can be found by downloading a brochure here for academic students or here for IELI students, or you may ask for a brochure at the HSU Center for International Programs or the HSU College of eLearning & Extended Education.
+Complete details about the benefits covered by the CSUHealthLink policy (and limitations and exclusions) can be found by downloading a brochure here, or you may ask for a brochure at the HSU Center for International Programs or the HSU College of eLearning & Extended Education.
 Access Aetna's Member Information Site here.

 The new U.S. HealthCare Reform regulation requires that all potential insured members are notified of the availability of the health insurance plan Summary of Benefits and Coverage (SBC) document.
 The purpose of the document is to make it easier for you to read and understand the insurance benefits made available to you in a simplified document that is standard across all insurance companies.
 You may obtain a copy of your SBC on the student insurance website at this website or by calling our student insurance brokers, Wells Fargo Insurance Services, at (800) 853-5899.

 Co-payment: Part of the Maximum Allowed Amount the patient is responsible for paying.
 Mostly applicable to services of non-Preferred Care Providers (out of “network”).

 Deductible: Part of the Maximum Allowed Amount the patient must pay for Covered Services before any benefits are available.
 Once paid during the Policy Year, it does not need to be paid again during the same Policy Year.
 However, there is an additional $50 deductible for each use of the Emergency Room unless patient is admitted to the hospital.